mib-kamel/mongo-strict/README.md

 The entity class should contains all the entity keys.

-You can add validations to every key and determine the default value, uniquness and the references.
+You can add validations to every key and determine the default value, uniqueness and the references.

 ```JavaScript
 @Entity({ name: 'user' })